KMoulin/nnUnetDiff/README.md

 - _-d 7_ is the ID number of the trained network, in this repository the diffusion segmentation network has the ID 7.
 - _-f all_ indicates we are using the network trained with all fold.
 - _-p nnUnetPlans_ is the type of network
 - _-device cpu_ indicates the network will use the cpu only for prediction.
-If you have CUDA install you may use the gpu for faster prediction.
+If you have CUDA installed you may use the gpu for faster prediction.

 # Matlab